psu-efd/LWD_flow_resistance/README.md

 # Flow Resistance Parameterization for Large Woody Debris in 2D Depth-Averaged Models

-This repository has data, simulation case setups, and processing scripts for the paper "Large Woody Debris Flow Resistance Parameterization in Two-Dimensional Depth-Averaged Models".
+This repository has data, simulation case setups, and processing scripts for the following papers

+* "Large Woody Debris Flow Resistance Parameterization in Two-Dimensional Depth-Averaged Models"
+* "Modeling Large Woody Debris: A Comparison between SRH-2D and HEC-RAS 2D"

 The setup of the problem is shown in the figure below.

 <p align="center">
   <img src="images/scheme_diagram_flow_resistance.png" width="400" alt="Flow over porous structure">